UPDATED ON 19/05/2022

-Credit Risk & Exposure Analysis for customers can provide insights into customers who have some outstanding payments.
-Credit profiling of these customers to highlight their holdings and the customer behavioural information like outstanding payment, any payment defaults, earnings, etc. can be used to create a credit score of each customer.
+Credit Risk & Exposure Analysis for customers can provide insights into customers who have any past history of defaults.
+Credit profiling of these customers to highlight their holdings and the customer behavioral information like outstanding payments, loans or borrowings, earnings, etc. can be used to create a credit score of each customer.

-Market & Portfolio Analysis is very crucial both to acquire new customers and retaining the existing ones.
-An analytics system can assist portfolio managers to maintain a steady return and suggest investment opportunities to customers based on their existing portfolio.
+Market & Portfolio Analysis is very crucial both to acquire new customers and to retain the existing ones.
+An analytics system can assist portfolio managers to maintain a steady return and suggest investment opportunities to customers based on their existing portfolios.
 Market analysis is again very important for creating a portfolio that thrives even in turbulent economic conditions.

 Operational & Liquidity Risk: Every banking process can become faster and more effective.
 Among other things, banks can use advanced analytics to provide faster and more accurate responses to regulatory requests and give teams analytics-enhanced decision support

-Banks need to maintain their own liquidity to efficiently manage their customers, historical Expense requirements analysis allow decision-makers to develop a clear set of critical success factors that turn short-term expense reduction into long-term, sustainable changes and ideal expense management.
+Banks need to maintain their own liquidity to efficiently manage disbursals as well as to fulfill the regulatory norms.
+With their historical expense analysis they can plan their budget effectively along with certain drivers that can push up or down the financial requirements further.
+This could lead to a clear set of critical success factors that turn short-term expense reduction into long-term, sustainable changes and ideal expense management.

-BI systems can remove the hassles associated with Financial and management reporting.
+BI systems can remove the hassles associated with Financial Planning and Analysis (FP&A) along with effective reporting to key stakeholders.
 These systems can significantly reduce the effort required for financial reporting by automatically generating the crucial reports periodically.
-They also help in faster dissemination of information and keeping decision maker apprised of the financial health of the bank.
+They also help in faster dissemination of information and keeping decision-maker apprised of the financial health of the bank.

-P&L analysis by Line-of-Business (LOB) allows decision makers to ascertain how particular line business is performing in term of profitability.
-Basis this information, the concerned bank authorities could strategize their short-term and long-term goals.
+P&L analysis by Line-of-Business (LOB) allows decision-makers to ascertain how a particular line-of-business is performing in terms of profitability.
+Based on this information, the concerned financial institutions could authorize any disbursements with measures to safeguard the institution’s interest and maintain a healthy short-term and long-term business outlook.

-Ever since the digitization of the bank processes IT and back office support plays a major part in bank operations.
-Banks either have in-house teams or outsource these processes, in any case keeping a check on them is very crucial to maintain s superior end-consumer experience.
-BI tool can help banks in the following ways:
+Ever since the digitization of the bank processes IT and back-office support plays a major part in bank operations.
+Banks either have in-house teams or outsource these processes, in any case keeping a check on them is very crucial to maintaining a superior end-consumer experience.
+Banking analytics tool can help in the following ways:

-Analytics systems can help in the efficient management of IT systems and Service Level Agreements (SLAs).
-These Systems provide the stakeholders with all the performance related indicators of the workforce.
-This information helps decision-makers in evaluating the vendors’ effectiveness and avoid any unnecessary cost.
+Analytics in banking and financial services can help in the efficient management of IT systems and Service Level Agreements (SLAs).
+These Systems provide the stakeholders with all the performance-related indicators of the workforce.
+This information helps decision-makers in evaluating the vendors’ effectiveness and avoids any unnecessary costs.

 Branch & Network Optimisation is important for cost savings as well as better customer experience.

-Using BI tools to predict the cash required at each of its ATMs across the country and combining this with route-optimization techniques, the banks can achieve ATM Rationalisation.
+Using BI tools to predict the cash required at each of its ATMs across the country and combining this with route-optimization techniques, the banks can achieve ATM Rationalization.

-Marketing campaign analysis provides an overview of the type channels working for a bank and optimize spending across these channels.
-Leading Banks use the information from credit-card transactional data (from both its own terminals and those of other banks) to develop offers that give customers incentive to make a regular purchase from one of the bank’s merchants.
+Marketing campaign analysis provides an overview of the type of channels working for a bank and optimizes spending across these channels.
+Leading Banks use the information from credit-card transactional data (from both their own terminals and those of other banks) to develop offers that give customers incentive to make a regular purchase from one of the bank’s merchants.